dcode1000/Summer-Project-2026/README.md

 ## Configuring the Pipeline

 Configuration of the SIP pipeline is done via a .txt file.
-An example of the format and required inputs is given below:
+All required formats are given in `SIP_config.txt`.

 ## Running the Pipeline